glennj/exercism.io/julia/binary-search/README.md

 In each step, the algorithm compares the search key value with the key value of the middle element of the array.

-If the keys match, then a matching element has been found and the range of indices that equal the search key value are returned.
+If the keys match, then a matching element has been found and its index, or position, is returned.

 Otherwise, if the search key is less than the middle element's key, then the algorithm repeats its action on the sub-array to the left of the